 Larry loved his cat, “Hershey.”
 He enjoyed watching movies, romantic comedy if he was with his wife and Sci-Fi if he was by himself.
 More than anything, Larry had a passion for teaching theatre, speech and drama.
 His students were blessed with the time and commitment he put in to each one of them, in order to push them to do their best.

-Larry is survived by his wife, Gayle Stouffer Madsen, of Wellsville; four children, Shane Patrick Madsen, Justin Wayne Madsen, Joyce Anna Madsen and Joshua Christopher Madsen; mother, Kathern Madsen, of Burlington, Iowa and mother-in-law, Margie Stouffer, of Mount Morris, Illinois.
+Larry is survived by his wife, Gayle Stouffer Madsen, of Wellsville; four children, Shane, Justin, Joyce and Joshua Madsen; mother, Kathern Madsen, of Burlington, Iowa and mother-in-law, Margie Stouffer, of Mount Morris, Illinois.

 He was preceded in death by his father, Robert Madsen.